IVRPowers/blog/content/post/technologies/amazon-tts-connector.md

 ##	About Amazon...

-[Amazon Polly](https://aws.amazon.com/polly/)is a Text-to-Speech (TTS) service that uses advanced deep learning technologies to synthesize speech that sounds like a human voice.
-It's part of the voice of Alexa and can do much more for your business too.
+[Amazon Polly](https://aws.amazon.com/polly/) is a Text-to-Speech (TTS) service that uses advanced deep learning technologies to synthesize speech that sounds like a human voice. **It's part of the voice of Alexa and can do much more for your business too.**

 * Amazon has arround 60 voices across 30 languages and variants.
 * Amazon Polly offers Neural Text-to-Speech (NTTS) voices through Machine Learning approach.